virtual-cast/Zenject/README.md

 IL2CPP is supported, however there are some gotchas - see <a href="#aot-support">here</a> for details

 This project is open source.
-You can find the official repository [here](https://github.com/modesttree/Zenject).

 For general troubleshooting / support, please post to [stack overflow](https://stackoverflow.com/questions/ask) using the tag 'zenject', or post in the [zenject google group](https://groups.google.com/forum/#!forum/zenject/)

-Or, if you have found a bug, you are also welcome to create an issue on the [github page](https://github.com/modesttree/Zenject), or a pull request if you have a fix / extension.
-There is also a [gitter chat](https://gitter.im/Zenject/Lobby) that you can join for real time discussion.
-You can also follow [@Zenject](https://twitter.com/Zenject) on twitter for updates.
+Or, if you have found a bug, you are also welcome to create an issue on the [github page](https://github.com/svermeulen/Extenject), or a pull request if you have a fix / extension.
+There is also a [gitter chat](https://gitter.im/Extenject/Lobby) that you can join for real time discussion.
 Finally, you can also email me directly at sfvermeulen@gmail.com

 ## <a id="features"></a>Features